-A dropped kerb allows you to access your driveway from across the pavement.
-You must get consent from us to install one.
+A dropped kerb or vehicle access request allows you to access your driveway from across the pavement.

-It is an offence to drive across a footpath to access your drive without one.
+It is an offence to drive across a footpath to access your drive without our consent.
 It may cause damage to the footpath or the services underneath.

 Before you apply, you must read the application for a dropped kerb guidance and: